Search results for:

-When managing your system’s firewall one of the first things you want to do is set some default rules to minimize the amount of attack vectors.
-You can use the ufw default command to create blanket rules for both ingress and egress traffic as shown below.
-Once you’ve added your default rules you can then continue to add rules on a service or protocol specific basis.
+When managing your system's firewall, one of the first things you want to do is set some default rules to minimize the number of attack vectors.
+You can use the ufw default command to create blanket rules for both ingress and egress traffic, as shown below.
+Once you've added your default rules, you can then add rules on a service or protocol-specific basis.

 sudo ufw default allow outgoing